ydroal/holbertonschool-low_level_programming/argc_argv/README.md

 ## Tasks

-### 0.
-Write a program that prints its name, followed by a new line.
+### 0. Write a program that prints its name, followed by a new line.
     * If you rename the program, it will print the new name, without having to compile it again
     * You should not remove the path before the name of the program

 File: 0-whatsmyname.c

-### 1.
-Write a program that prints the number of arguments passed into it.
+### 1. Write a program that prints the number of arguments passed into it.

 File: 1-args.c

-### 2.
-Write a program that prints all arguments it receives.
+### 2.Write a program that prints all arguments it receives.

     * All arguments should be printed, including the first one
     * Only print one argument per line, ending with a new line

 File: 2-args.c

-### 3.
-Write a program that multiplies two numbers.
+### 3.Write a program that multiplies two numbers.

     * Your program should print the result of the multiplication, followed by a new line
     * You can assume that the two numbers and result of the multiplication can be stored in an integer